McLaurin v. Oklahoma State Regents: Facts

 The plaintiff, George W. McLaurin, who already had a master's degree in education, was first denied admission to the University of Oklahoma to pursue a Doctorate in Education degree.
 McLaurin successfully sued in the U.S. District Court for the Western District of Oklahoma to gain admission to the institution (87 F. Supp.
 526; 1948 U.S. Dist.) basing his argument on the Fourteenth Amendment.
 At the time, Oklahoma law prohibited schools from instructing blacks and whites together.
 The court found that the university's inaction in providing separate facilities, in order to meet Oklahoma state law, allowing McLaurin to attend the institution was a violation of his Constitutional rights.
 However, the court did not issue any injunctive relief as requested by the plaintiff but rather relied "on the assumption that the law having been declared, the State will comply."

-The University admitted McLaurin but provided him separate facilities, including a special table in the cafeteria, a designated desk in the library, a desk just outside the classroom doorway, and sometimes even made him eat at different times than the other students.
+The University admitted McLaurin but provided him separate facilities, including a special table in the cafeteria, and a designated and screened desk in the library.
+Depending on the classroom, he was provided a desk just outside the classroom doorway, or in the classroom closet.
+Sometimes he was made to eat at different times than the other students.

-McLaurin returned to the U.S. District court and petitioned to require the University of Oklahoma to remove the separate facilities allowing him to interact with the other students fully (87 F. Supp.
+McLaurin returned to the U.S. District court and petitioned to require the University of Oklahoma to remove the separate facilities, and instead allow him to interact with the professors and other students fully (87 F. Supp.
 528; 1949 U.S. Dist.)
 The court denied McLaurin's petition.